psocha/psocha.github.io/_posts/2018-12-16-most-useful-courses.md

 ### 5. Computer Networks - ECE 358 ###
 _Protocols make the world go round._

-Massive distributed projects like the internet are possibly only because computers around the world all speak the same language.
+Massive distributed projects like the internet are possible only because computers around the world all speak the same language.
 Without protocols, all messages are just incomprehensible streams of bits with no decoding instructions.
 Protocols like IP, TCP, and HTTP use a consistent structure with consistently-placed metadata, allowing recipients to decipher them.
 Each of the common protocols above also has solutions to inevitable problems such as missing, corrupt, or out-of-order messages.